preaction/www.indiepalate.com/recipe/2015/04/12/cheddar-cheese-sauce/index.markdown

 title: Cheddar Cheese Sauce
 ---

+*NOTE:* This recipe has been superceded by [version 2 of the cheddar cheese sauce](/recipe/2015/07/12/cheddar-cheese-sauce-revisited/)

 The mac and cheese experiment started with [the classic mac and cheese](/kitchen/2015/03/15/the-mac-and-cheese-experiment---1---classic-mac).
 From there, I went on to [the deluxe